 Learn more about our event classification tiers and the coverage and services provided by MarComm and the Office of Smith Programs and Events.

 Our publications are designed to inspire, influence and inform our audiences about the great things happening at Smith, and to build our global reputation as a leader in management education and research.

 Smith Business Magazine is the Smith School’s alumni magazine.
-It is our largest publication, with a circulation of about 55,000 alumni, donors and friends of the Smith School.
-Smith Business magazine features stories about people, programs and research that are of a broad interest to a wide audience.
+It is our largest publication, with a circulation of about 55,000 alumni, donors, and friends of the Smith School.
+Smith Business magazine features stories about people, programs and research that are of broad interest to a wide audience.
 It is published and distributed twice a year.
 Comments and questions may be sent directly to email@example.com.

 Talk To Us!

 Have a story idea that might be of interest to our alumni population?
 Doing some interesting research or know of a faculty member who is?
 Tell us about it, email firstname.lastname@example.org!

 Our media relations team is charged with the delivery of the right messages to relevant audiences at the best times.
 Whether through external media outreach, the Smith School’s own media or by using social media to engage with audiences, our media relations team can work with you to refine and deliver your story.
 We encourage our faculty and staff to take advantage of media opportunities as they arise.
 These opportunities help generate awareness about Smith and brand and position the school.